 Tracey Stephenson – co-founder

 Tracey is our Joint Managing Director and has day-to-day responsibility for running the operational business.
 She began her career in marketing and tourism and managed a range of commercial units in universities and local authorities, latterly at Salford City Council.
 Tracey then worked as a marketing and sponsorship consultant for clients including the Harlem Globetrotters and the Triathlon World Cup.
 She then set up Staying Cool with Paul, combining the best of their travel experiences.
 Tracey is a board member at Birmingham Museums Trust and non-executive director of its Trading Company and former chair of its Enterprise Board.
 She is also a member of Birmingham Chamber of Commerce’s Policy Committee and a member of UK Hospitality’s West Midlands regional committee.
 A former non-executive director and member of the Association of Serviced Apartment Providers (ASAP) Advisory Board.
 Tracey is studying part-time for a Diploma in Naturopathic Nutrition.

 Paul Taylor – co-founder

-Paul is our other Joint Managing Director who takes the lead on all things creative and design and manages the company’s development and growth strategy.
-Originally a media lawyer and board director of Granada TV/ITV, he then had a mid-life career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
+Paul is our other Joint Managing Director who takes the lead on all things creative and design.
+He manages the company’s development and growth strategy.
+Originally a media lawyer and board director of Granada TV/ITV, he then had a career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
 He subsequently undertook a number of property redevelopments before co-launching Staying Cool.
 Paul is a non-executive director of Manchester Digital Creative Assets Board.

 In addition to Paul and Tracey, the board is chaired by fellow director and shareholder Robin Sheppard of Bespoke Hotels Group.
 Robin is a classically trained hotelier with an eye for innovation, who by the age of 26 was General Manager of Bodysgallen Hall, the best hotel in Wales, moving on to be the GM of many outstanding hotels before co-founding the Bespoke Hotel Group, the UK’s largest independent hotel group, managing over 9,500 hotels rooms and £815m of assets.